 MASTERS may be any age range 30 or older.
 If no age range is stated on the Entry Form/Race Announcement the default age will be 40 and older.

-JUNIORS may be any age range between 10 and 18
+JUNIORS may be any age range between a racing age of 9 and a racing age of 18.